myami/JC3mpRace/README.md

 ## Installation

 ##### For Creating race :
-Copy : chat,command-manager,CreateRace into the server/packages files
+Copy : command-manager,CreateRace into the server/packages files

 ##### For playing race gamemode :
 Copy : Chat,command-manager,RaceGamemode into the server/packages files